holaphil/amazing-maple-e08ae/src/pages/portfolio/project-3.md

 <!---->

-*   **Creative Producers**: I worked with operations leadership to identify and solve operational challenges that could inhibit scale while ensuring teams had the proper execution plans to activate and test new innovation programs.
+*   **Creative Producers**: Partnered with operations leadership to identify and solve operational challenges that could inhibit scale while ensuring teams had the proper execution plans to activate and test new innovation programs.

 Problems I worked on...